Benchmarking quantum devices beyond classical capabilities: Benchmarking future quantum computers

 \section{Benchmarking future quantum computers}

-Natural idea for characterizing quantum computers is to use some low level benchmarks, like error rates of elementary gates.
+A natural idea for characterizing quantum computers is to use some low level benchmarks, like error rates of elementary gates.
 This approach is currently used, for example, by IBM for publicly available quantum processing units \cite{IBM_Q}.
-Although informative, it is troublesome to translate it into quantum computer performance while executing real life circuits \cite{proctor2024benchmarking}.
+Although informative, it is troublesome to translate it into quantum computer performance while executing real-life circuits \cite{proctor2024benchmarking}.

-Alternatively one can employ computational problem benchmarks which describe performance of quantum computer for certain well-establish problems, e.g. factoring large numbers \cite{gidney2019factor}.
-However, this types of tests fail in checking universality of a quantum computer.
+Alternatively one can employ computational problem benchmarks which describe performance of quantum computer for certain well-established problems, e.g. factoring large numbers \cite{gidney2019factor}.
+However, these types of tests fail to check universality of a quantum computer.

 Quantum Volume test was proposed as a remedy to this dilemma by considering multiple large random circuits at once \cite{Cross2019}.
 However, it suffers criticism due to its intrinsic non-scalability \cite{proctor2024benchmarking}.
 Straightforward calculation of heavy output subspace corresponds to multiplication of $T$ matrices of size $2^N \times 2^N$, thus its complexity $c_{QV}$ scales as